lkodinsson/MARS/Fantasy/Races.md

 **Languages** Humans start with common and one additional language of their choice.

-## Lupin
+## Lupine

-Lupins are humanoid wolves with hardy, imposing builds.
+Lupines are humanoid wolves with hardy, imposing builds.
 They live in tight-knit family groups with some young adults choosing to leave after coming of age.
 They have keen senses and a close connection with nature, feeling most comfortable with soil beneath their paws.
-The powerful lupins never shy away from combat, which their culture views as a deeply spiritual endeavour.
+The powerful lupines never shy away from combat, which their culture views as a deeply spiritual endeavour.

-**Stats** Lupins get +1 Strength and +1 Dexterity, plus any size modifiers.
+**Stats** Lupines get +1 Strength and +1 Dexterity, plus any size modifiers.

-**Vigilance** Lupins have very sharp senses.
+**Vigilance** Lupines have very sharp senses.
 They can see in both daylight and poorly lit areas, and they receive +1 to all Perception checks to sense other creatures.

-**Size** Lupins can be be medium or large sized, but are typically large sized.
+**Size** Lupines can be be medium or large sized, but are typically large sized.

-**Speed** Lupins have a movement speed of 7m.
+**Speed** Lupines have a movement speed of 7m.

-**Languages** Lupins start with the common and lupine languages.
+**Languages** Lupines start with the common and lupine languages.

 ## Mycelian